-Each pupil will have a learning journey folder; Reception pupils will also have a writing book.
-Parents and pupils are welcome to view the book and folder at any time and, alongside their photographs and observations, this provides evidence of each pupil's writing progressiong over their year in Reception.
+Each pupil will have a learning journey folder.
+Parents and pupils are welcome to view the folder at any time and, alongside their photographs and observations, this provides evidence of each pupil's writing progression over their year.

 The on-going dialogue between the teacher and parents is essential in the learning process.
 We are keen to keep parents informed daily and we will take the opportunity to talk informally about a particular achievement or to ask for support if a pupil has found something challenging.
 Parents' evenings and our written reports are based on the progress made against age-related expectations and the Early Learning Goals (ELGs).